Class Names

 public static GenericName parseGenericName(CharSequence namespace, String separator, CharSequence scopedName)

 Creates a local or scoped name in the given namespace.
 The character sequences can be either String or InternationalString instances.
-The namespace character sequences is taken verbatim, while scopedName is splitted around the default separator, which is ":".
+The namespace character sequences is taken verbatim, while scopedName is split around the default separator, which is ":".

 Parameters: